Meditation

 What is meditation

-And that’s the thing, sitting staring out to sea and losing yourself in nature is a meditation.
+Sitting staring out to sea and losing yourself in nature can be a meditation.
 I didn’t know it at the time when I was in my twenties: I didn’t have a label for it.
 But I have over the years come to realise that meditation is whatever we need it to be, in whatever way works well for us.

-There is no one size fits all, no one right way to meditate.
-I know the internet is full of ‘How to Meditate’ guides and tips, and they will, more often than not, suggest that to meditate ‘properly’ we ‘must’ all: sit cross-legged, with our back straight, in quiet surroundings, breathing deeply, with a still calm mind…and…and…and.
+What is key for meditation today, is that there is no one size fits all, no one right way to meditate.
+I know the internet is full of ‘How to Meditate’ guides and tips, and they will, more often than not, suggest that to meditate ‘properly’ we ‘must’ all: sit cross-legged, with our back straight, in quiet surroundings, breathing deeply, with a still calm mind…and…and…and...
 But it doesn’t need to be like that, and, quite frankly, it just doesn’t work like that for a lot of us.

 Sometimes, the most important step in starting to meditate is changing our mindset.
 Allowing ourselves the luxury, and permission, to do things differently: to not conform to the standard norms, to have no expectations as to what each meditation should or will look like, to feel free to throw out what doesn’t serve our own, uniquely personal, practice.
 Maybe starting with what brings you your state of calm, and using that as a stepping stone to find your way into meditation could be a more accessible approach?
 Play with what works for you.
 Remember, there is no right or wrong way to meditate, your way is best for you!